John Tory: Police reform

 On June 25, 2020, in response to calls for police reform following the murder of George Floyd in the United States and a series of similar incidents in Toronto such as the death of Regis Korchinski-Paquet, councillors Josh Matlow and Kristyn Wong-Tam introduced a motion to cut the Toronto police budget by $122 million, or 10 per cent, and reallocate funds to community programming.
 Tory, along with a majority of council, rejected the proposal, instead passing a series of motions supported by Tory which did not include immediate defunding of the police.
 Among the motions included the creation of a non-police crisis response pilot program and a $5 million funding increase to allow for front-line officers to be equipped with body cameras.
 Tory claimed that a reduction in budget was likely if the program was successful.

+During his term of office, he insisted on strengthening the resources of the police, the municipality's main financial asset.
+The priority given to the police was at the expense of social services and housing, whose budgets were reduced.